endast/node-trovebox-example/README.md

-# Example usage for the node-Trovebox client
+# node-Trovebox client Example app

 This is an example of how you can use my trovebox node.js client https://github.com/endast/node-Trovebox